 Throughout the day, the natural oils in your skin can degrade sunscreen which can allow the UVA rays to get into your skin.
 An easy way to ensure that your skin is protected is to brush on powder.
 Many of the mineral powders do contain sunscreen.
 Jane Iredale and ColoreScience have ones but their shades are limited.
 Another option is to find a regular pressed or loose powder that contains the ingredient titanium dioxide.
-This can give sun protecting properties to the skin, even if it doesn’t list an SPF number.
+This can give sun protection properties to the skin, even if it doesn’t list an SPF number.

 Do your skin a huge favor and wear sunscreen if you work inside.
 Doing so can greatly contribute to slowing down the visible signs of aging and contribute to healthier-looking skin.
 Learn the differences between chemical and physical sunscreens.